criblio/collector-templates/collectors/rest/trellix/README.md

 # Trellix REST Collector

-This collector template allows you to collect threat details from the Abnormal Security Threats API.
+This collector template allows you to collect threat details from the Trellix API.

 # Installation